martalist/edx-courseware-dump/README.md

 You can change the file types that are downloaded by adding/removing lines from the FILE_TYPES constant.

 Note that the main content (video.mp4) will be downloaded even if "mp4" is removed from the constant.

+## Caching and existing files

+The first time you download from a course the list of files/links will be cached/saved to a .pkl file.
+On subsequent downloads you can skip the time consuming process of scraping the course chapters.

+Files that already exit (that have already been downloaded) should should not be downloaded a second time.